 Please see the FlightBox Troubleshooting page

 for assistance with common issues.

 page for a list of frequently asked questions.

 Have a question that's not covered in our FAQ or Troubleshooting Guide?
 Post it on our user forum

-The Remote USB GPS connects to FlightBox using a standard USB connector and provide WAAS-enhanced GPS services.
+Both the Remote GPS and the Internal GPS connect to FlightBox using a standard USB connector and provide WAAS-enhanced GPS services.

 Upgrading A FlightBox With AHRS